 Culture is communication.
 It is the way we organize our lives and interactions.
-This course is designed to explore ways that verbal and nonverbal communication occurs in various cultures in workplace, management, marketing, social, and other interactions.
-Recognizing globalization and our increasingly multicultural society, the aim of the course is to develop culturally fluent persons.
+This course is designed to explore ways that verbal and nonverbal communication occurs in various settings in workplace, management, marketing, social, and other interactions.
+Recognizing America's importance in the world and the richness of our society.
+The aim of this course is to develop individuals who communicate effectively and confidently across various settings.
 3 credits.